 How Long Should A Relationship Break Be?

 There is no golden standard for the duration of a break in relationships.
 The time set could vary among couples, but it is one of the things that you must discuss and come to a consensus on.
-For instance, a break of two weeks is good for you to gain clarity on what you want from the relationship.
+For instance, two weeks of downtime is good for you to gain clarity on what you want from the relationship.

 It shouldn’t be too short like a weekend or too long that you get used to living without each other (unless that’s what you both want).

-What you do and not do during this time should also be discussed before you take a break.
+What you do and not do during this cooling-off period should also be discussed before you take a break.
 And you should also figure out how long you want to and can stay away from each other.

 Five Ways To Take A Break From Your Relationship